maheshdwaghmare/DecisionTreeHelper/README.md

 # Job Portal (Decision Tree Helper)

-Created DecisionTreeHelper Project with .Net Core and AngularJS.
-User can select different choices Yes/No and based on choices user will get next questions.
-In the end, user will get outcome.
+Created JobPortal (DecisionTreeHelper) Project with *.Net Core* and *AngularJS*.
+User can explore different open positions and answer Yes/No questions and based on answers user will get next questions.
-User can able to see choices he has made for last questions while selecting answering questions.
+While answering questions, user can see already selected answers.
 After submitting result, it will get stored in text file in JSON format.
-When user click on Show Result button, he will be able to get choices he has made in last time.
+When user click on Last Explored Position, he will be able to get Last Interaction Details.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Clone and DOwnload Project on your local machine.
+Please follow instructions under Delpoyment section for running the Project.

 ### Prerequisites